ehrrsn7/procedural-programming/cs/Unit-0/README.md

 ## Goals

-The goal of this class is that each student will be able to solve problems in Java and have a solid foundation in software development methodology.
+The goal of this class is that each student will be able to solve problems in C# and have a solid foundation in software development methodology.
 By the end of the semester...

-* You will be well prepared for advanced Java courses and other computing majors.
+* You will be well prepared for advanced C# courses and other computing majors.
 This class is the foundation on which all Computer Science (CS), Electrical Engineering (EE), and Electrical & Computer Engineering (ECEN) courses are based.
-* You will have confidence in your ability to solve problems with Java.
+* You will have confidence in your ability to solve problems with C#.
 This class will include many opportunities for hands-on programming.
 By the end of the semester, you will have written more than thirty programs.
 * You will possess a tool-bag of different approaches to solve software problems.
-Not only will we learn the mechanics of the Java programming language, we will also learn how to solve programming problems using procedural tools.
+Not only will we learn the mechanics of the C# programming language, we will also learn how to solve programming problems using procedural tools.
-* You will have a firm foundation in the basic constructs of procedural Java.
+* You will have a firm foundation in the basic constructs of procedural C#.
 All the components of procedural programming (except classes and objects) will be learned in this course.
-Object Oriented Programming, the second half of the Java language, is the topic of next semester.
+Object Oriented Programming, the second half of the C# language, is the topic of next semester.

-These goals will be explored in the context of Java using the Linux operating system or your preferred development environment.
+These goals will be explored in the context of C# using the Linux operating system or your preferred development environment.

 ## Course Layout